-The gay-straight alliance promotes a positive and inclusive atmosphere for all people, raises awareness of gay, lesbian, bisexual and transgender culture and encourages individuality, growth and understanding within the college community.
+The Gay-Straight Alliance promotes a positive and inclusive atmosphere for all people and works to combat misconceptions and prejudgments of lesbian, gay, bisexual, transgender, questioning and intersex (LGBTQI) individuals.
+The Gay-Straight Alliance raises awareness of LGBTQI culture and history among students and employees.
 Membership is open to all students, alumni and employees.